tanyjnaaman/portfolio/content/blog/relfecting-on-leaving-mech-engineering/index.md

 ---
 title: Reflecting on leaving mechanical engineering, two years later
-date: '2023-01-05T12:00:00.00Z'
+date: '2023-01-15T12:00:00.00Z'
-description: "If you too are thinking about this, maybe let's have a chat!"
+description: "In hindsight, one of the best choices I've made for myself."
 ---

 ## Two years ago

-Just over two years ago, it was the December of 2020.
+Just over two years ago, it was the January of 2021.
 I got an email from the School of Computing, indicating that my application to transfer my course of study to Computer Science had been successful.
 I distinctly recall the moment - I was at the robotics lab with my team, working on the gimbal mechanism for the Standard Robot.
 It had been a pretty good day actually - development was going well and we had a good amount of momentum going.
 I also recall that it was the third round of ModReg - for the uninitiated, ModReg is the module registration system at NUS, and having 0 modules registered in the third round usually spells death - and it was the exact situation I was in, given that I had now been newly promoted to a Computer Science major.